 Hepatitis A is a contagious, acute (new) liver disease that, unlike hepatitis B and C, does not become chronic (long-term).
 Hepatitis A is a virus and its infections can be mild and last a few weeks, or severe and last several months.
 People with hepatitis A are typically cured of the virus without treatment and often only need proper rest and fluid intake.

 According to the Centers for Disease Control and Prevention (CDC), hepatitis A transmission is decreasing in the United States.
-Getting tested is important if you have travelled or have lived in locations like Mexico, Eastern Europe, Africa, Central or South America, or certain parts of Asia where hepatitis A is prevalent.
+Getting tested is important if you have traveled or have lived in locations like Mexico, Eastern Europe, Africa, Central or South America, or certain parts of Asia where hepatitis A is prevalent.
 To prevent infection, the hepatitis A vaccine can safely and effectively reduce your risk of transmission.

 The hepatitis A virus can be contracted or spread when a person ingests infected fecal matter through contact with objects, food or drinks that carry the virus even in microscopic amounts.
 Hepatitis A can also be transmitted during oral-anal sexual contact with an infected person.
 Since symptoms are often mild or not apparent, a person can transmit the virus to others up to two weeks before symptoms appear.

 Although not always present, hepatitis A symptoms include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain and jaundice (a yellowing of the skin or eyes).
 If present, symptoms usually appear as early as several days or two to six weeks post-exposure.
 Acute hepatitis A symptoms usually last less than two months, but can last up to six months.

 Our doctors recommend our FDA-approved Hepatitis A Antibody test.
 This blood test searches for antibodies to the Hepatitis A virus.
 Order your test online or contact one of our certified health specialists by phone at 1-800-456-2323 or via our live chat feature.
 Visit one of our 4,500+ conveniently-located testing centers nationwide to get tested.
 No undressing or swabbing is necessary and testing only takes a few minutes.
 Your test results are emailed to you within 1-2 business days.